cossacklabs/themis/tools/README.md

+# Automated tests for Themis

-Here we keep tools for automated testing of Themis across the supported platforms.
+Here we keep the tools for automated testing of Themis across the supported platforms.
 The tools are accessible to humans, too :).

+## Available tools

 - **keygen_tool** —
   a tool for generating ECDSA keys